 Didn't anyone tell you?
 Nerdy is the new cool.
-And B2B marketing has come a very long way.
+And B2B marketing efforts have come a very long way.
 Don't assume for a minute that audiences don't care about you, your business, or your product.

 Plus, not everybody has to have a flashy, hi-tech product to make an impact.
-Great B2B marketing isn't about having the most cutting-edge product.
+Great B2B marketing isn't about having the most cutting-edge product or marketing campaigns.
 It's about finding a unique angle that engages people and provides value at the same time.
 Ultimately, it's about enabling your audience to reach higher goals.
 In an age when the impact of business is global, you must expect your buyers to have global concerns.

-So if that's what B2b marketing isn't, then what is it exactly?
-What does great marketing between businesses look like in 2022?
-Which strategies are actually delivering results right now?
+So if that's what B2 B marketing isn't, then what is it exactly?
+What does a great marketing strategy between businesses look like in 2023?
+Which marketing strategies are actually delivering results right now?

 That's what we're going to explore over the next few thousand words.
 Of course, there's no one way to do B2B marketing right.
-Vastly different approaches can yield great returns.
+Vastly different approaches and marketing campaigns can yield great returns.
 As we explore these contemporary examples, though, we hope to discover some underlying principles that shape our understanding of quality marketing.
-In doing so, we'll get a feel for how today's marketing landscape is different from everything that's gone before.
+In doing so, we'll get a feel for how today's marketing landscape differs from everything that's gone before.

 A short disclaimer for you; there's going to be a lot to digest here.
-To master the art of B2B marketing, we need to understand both its breadth and depth.
+To master the art of B2B marketing, we need to understand the breadth and depth of B2B marketing campaigns.
 That's no easy task.
 So settle in for an epic exploration of some of the best B2B marketing campaigns of the decade so far.